warrenau/OSTR-CONSTELATION/Documentation/sim-status.md

     - if the *`source.live`* file is an indication in a linear way, the TRIGA model will need 4.4TB of memory, so 25 nodes is a good starting point.
 It will probably need more, but I don't know how much more.
 - 25 nodes was not enough, going to try 35 nodes
 - 35 nodes was also not enough, going to try 50 nodes
+- 50 nodes was not enough, trying 60 nodes.
+- 60 nodes was not enough, trying 70 nodes.

 ### STAR-CCM+ Model